The Admissions Process

 Start your legal career today!

-The application deadline is May 31, 2017 ( in 3 months, 6 days).
-We will accept results from the June 2016 LSAT for the fall 2016 Entering Class.
+The application deadline is May 31, 2018 ( 1 month, 20 days ago).
+We will accept results from the June 2018 LSAT for the fall 2018 Entering Class.
 Applicants who wish to apply to the Florida A&M University College of Law should do so online via the Law School Admission Council’s Credential Assembly Service (CAS) at lsac.org.
 Personal statements and résumés should be uploaded directly into the applicant’s LSAC account.
 The application fee for online submissions is $33.
-Applicants may apply by submitting a paper application which is available only from the law school website.
-The application fee for paper applications is $50.

 The following admission requirements apply to all applicants to the College of Law: